woodrmichael/Mean-Image-Median-Lab/README.md

     - Update your code based on feedback from your instructor (if available)
     - Finish all assignment requirements.

-Remove the dashes on this line when lab 3 is ready to be graded (and commit and push): DONE3

 ## [Link to Lab 5 assignment](https://csse.msoe.us/csc1120/lab5)

 * [x] Commit 1 "Feedback and Deprecation"